5 Ways Cigarette Butts Hurt the Environment

 5. E-cigarettes Add Heavy Metals to the Environment

 E-cigarettes are still a small portion of the cigarette market, but they are steadily growing in popularity.
 Unfortunately, e-cigarettes are still just as harmful to the environment.
-Not only do they contain the same chemicals as regular cigarettes, but they have heavy metals, like mercury and lead, in the circuitry and contain battery acid.
+Not only do they contain the same chemicals as regular cigarettes, but they also have heavy metals, like mercury and lead, in the circuitry and contain battery acid.
 End-of-life recycling options for these contraptions are still few and far between.
 Learn more about e-cigarettes in our article, E-Cigarette Waste: a Growing Environmental Threat.

 Cigarette butts may be tiny, but they have a massive environmental impact.
 They should be disposed of properly, just like all other pieces of trash.